 To fill shadows in dark areas of your photo or video, you can use an ordinary photography reflector to ‘bounce’ light from the primary light source into areas of the shot that are in shadow.

 You may also choose to use an external light.
-Some tripod mounts, like the Sevenoak SK-PSC1, have a cold-shoe mount to attach a portable smartphone light – and popular cold-shoe lights include selfie ring lights, and lights by Lume Cube and Manfrotto.
+Some tripod mounts have a cold-shoe mount to attach a portable smartphone light – and popular cold-shoe lights include selfie ring lights, and lights by Lume Cube and Manfrotto.
 Or you could try a photography soft-box light.
 These are usually lightweight and low-cost.

 This tutorial from CNet Australia is a couple years old now so the equipment recommendations aren’t up to date, but their advice on working with indoor and outdoor lighting is excellent if you’re new to video storytelling.